 UBC-Langara Aboriginal Transfer Program

 If you do not meet university general admission requirements, we encourage you to consider starting your studies at another college or university.
 You can do one to two years at another institution then transfer to UBC to complete your degree.
 If you plan carefully, the courses you take will be recognized by UBC and applied to your degree and program requirements.
 The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by the University.

 We highly recommend that you also consider the UBC-Langara Aboriginal Transfer Program.
 Students who complete the program’s requirements will be guaranteed admission to the Bachelor of Arts program.
 In addition, by maintaining high academic standards, you may also be eligible for scholarships and awards at Langara and UBC.
 This program is an excellent opportunity for you to gain the academic and personal preparation needed for admission to UBC.

-For more information regarding transferring and the UBC-Langara Aboriginal Transfer Program, please contact Melody Markle, Aboriginal Student Recruiter-Advisor.
+For more information regarding transferring and the UBC-Langara Aboriginal Transfer Program, please contact Meika Taylor, Recruiter Advisor, Aboriginal students (contact information below).

 How to apply